 My formal “college” consists of 26 community college credits, half of them in ceramics.
-I took two classes in cultural anthropology, fell in love with Chinua Achebe’s “Things Fall Apart”, and decided anthropology was my life’s calling–until my husband called my attention to the want ads in our big city paper.
+I took two classes in cultural anthropology, fell in love with Chinua Achebe’s “Things Fall Apart”, and decided anthropology was my life’s calling–until I looked through our big city want ads and didn’t find a single job opening for an anthropologist.
 Not a single call for anthropologists anywhere, and since we were among the almost-poor, and I still had kids at home, I had to think inside the box.

 I took a business class taught by a one-handed pianist who should have stuck to his night job.
 He invited our class to his concert and, even with one hand, his performance was flawless.
 When it came time to evaluate him, none of us could do the honest thing and point out his flaws as a teacher of business.
 We gave him high marks for personality.